diego-renato/desafio-iafront/ANALISES.md

  *confidential_intervals_plot* and *scatter_plot* can be useful.
 Finally the *time_series_plot* obtain a time series plot of the conversao variale by the date that can be day, hour or by min.

+ The library uses statistical and computing methods to obtain the best result, for example, the *gaussian_mixture* is useful to obtain the optimal number of cluster taking the
+ *BIC*(Bayesian Information Criterian), the *confidential_intervals_plot* and *time_series_plot* evaluate the estimation by confidential intervals using bootstrap or
+ CLT(Central Limit Theorem).
+The *GAP_decision_plot* obtain and use the GAP statistic to compute the optimal number of cluster.

  To reproduce this results, please execute the Makefile in the root of the project.
 The *run_all* create a directory to save the results and then it execute the pipeline.
  To install in a virtualenv please use *pip3 install -e codigo/*.
 # 4. Comparing different scaler functions